Couserans: Middle Ages

 During the Middle Ages, Novempopulana became known as Vasconia (a name meaning "land of the Basques"), which evolved into Gascony.
-Gascony was split between several rival counties, one of which was the county of Comminges (Pagus Convenicus) which included Couserans.
+Gascony was split between several rival counties.
+The Couserans was created as an ancient border county by Charlemagne during his military campaigns in the area.
+A succession of the great regional lords, in later centuries, often held the title Count of Couserans with other titles such as for example Count of Foix.
+However, its remoteness meant that eventually a separately created Viscounty title came to be adopted.
 In 1180, the viscounty of Couserans was created and given to Roger of Comminges, brother of Count Bernard IV of Comminges, thus separating Couserans from Comminges, and reverting to the Roman situation when there was a Civitas Consorannorum (Couserans) distinct from the Civitas Convenarum (Comminges).
-At first the vicounty of Couserans only covered the upper areas of Couserans and did not include Saint-Lizier or Saint-Girons.
+At first the viscounty of Couserans only covered the upper areas of Couserans and did not include Saint-Lizier or Saint-Girons.
 The viscounty of Couserans was united to the French crown in the 1450s like the rest of the county of Comminges.
 Couserans became a French province of its own at that time, although some people still consider that Couserans is a sub-province inside the larger province of Gascony.
 In the Middle Ages, Couserans was not affected by the Cathar heresy, unlike the rest of southern France, and in the 16th century the bishops of Saint-Lizier successfully fought against Protestantism.

 Saint-Lizier was the historical capital of Couserans, but it lost its status as seat of a Roman Catholic diocese (bishopric) at the time of the French Revolution, and has now been reduced to a small town, although it preserves some of the best medieval and Romanesque architecture in southern France.
 Saint-Girons, once a small suburb of Saint-Lizier, is now the largest town in Couserans and is regarded as its capital.